bunu23/bunu23/README.md

 ## 🌟 About Me:

-👩‍💻 **Primary Tech Stack:**
-Java with exposure in front-end development.
+👩‍💻 **Primary Tech Stack:** Java with exposure in front-end development.

-🤖 **Currently Exploring:**
+🤖 **Currently Exploring:** Machine Learning
-**Machine Learning** to enhance data-driven decision-making.

-📚 **Curious Explorer:**
-Committed to continuous learning and seeking opportunities to expand knowledge.
+📚 **Curious Explorer:** Committed to continuous learning and seeking opportunities to expand knowledge.

-🧩 **Analytical Problem Solver:**
-Enjoys breaking down complex challenges and applying innovative solutions.
+🧩 **Analytical Problem Solver:** Enjoys breaking down complex challenges and applying innovative solutions.

-🤝 **Team Player:**
-Collaboration is key!
+🤝 **Team Player:** Collaboration is key!

-👩‍🍳 **Culinary Aficionado:**
-When I am not coding, you’ll often find me in the kitchen!
+👩‍🍳 **Culinary Aficionado:** When I am not coding, you’ll often find me in the kitchen!
 I absolutely love cooking—it’s my creative outlet and a delightful way to unwind.
 Who knows, I might just cook up an innovative idea for a fantastic app someday! 🍲✨

 ## 🚀 My Skills: